 If you interact with us for purposes other than those outlined above, we may collect and handle personal information in connection with those purposes on a case by case basis and in accordance with applicable privacy laws, including the Privacy Act 2020 (Privacy Act).

-While we generally collect personal information directly from you, depending on the circumstances, we may also collect personal information from publically available sources and third parties, such as recruitment agencies and your previous employers (such as if you apply for an employment or other position with us), and from our contractors and business / charitable partners.
+While we generally collect personal information directly from you, depending on the circumstances, we may also collect personal information from publicly available sources and third parties, such as recruitment agencies and your previous employers (such as if you apply for an employment or other position with us), and from our contractors, service providers and business / charitable partners.